Import tab

 3. Define the import settings:

 • Table style – Select the table style to use.
-(You can change the style from the table properties after the import.)

 • Layer – Select the layer to which to import the table.
-(You can change the layer from the table properties after the import.)

 The layer assignment can influence the colors of the table if the table style configuration adopts any of its colors from the layer.
 If the document is exported with layers included, the layer assignment dictates which layer the table will use in the exported document.